.png)

 For example, I am looking at Trello - a popular task management software.

-Just from this menu, we can have 6 X 3 = 18 commercial intent keywords like:
+Just from this menu, we can have 6 x 3 = 18 commercial intent keywords, such as:

-You can use SEO tools like Semrush or Ahrefs to find such commercial intent keywords, but that’s not the only way.
+Alright, back to keyword research: You can use SEO tools like Semrush or Ahrefs to find commercial intent keywords, but that’s not the only way.

 One of the easiest ways to come up with a list of commercial keywords is by using Google autocomplete like this:

-💡 Pro Tip: Use Google autocomplete often, as it’s one of the most accurate SEO tool since it uses Google’s data to sort the list by keyword popularity.
+💡 Pro Tip: Use Google autocomplete often, as it’s one of the most accurate SEO tools since it uses Google’s data to sort the list by keyword popularity.

 Here’s a quick hack to use Autocomplete the right way.